 Custom Targeting: Choose this option to build your own groupings.
 Use the And/Or buttons to build upon or narrow your selection.
 Use the Row button to add a new row to the group.
 Use the Grouping button to build another And/Or combination for targeting.
 When finished, click Apply for each selection and then click Save.

 Do not distribute to endpoints: Choose this option to prevent the engine from being distributed to endpoint systems.

 - Click Save.

 The Encrypt JRE option is selected by default (located under Settings > JRE Encryption).
 This option encrypts the ZIP file on the endpoint that contains the JRE and prevents access to the JRE.
 When you use JRE encryption, reports that require the JRE, distribute a key file to decrypt the JRE.
 After the report runs, the key file and decrypted JRE are removed.
 The encrypted JRE remains and is used the next time it is required.
-On the Reports page, any report with an encrypted JRE will show a lock next to that engine.
+On the Assessments page, any assessment with an encrypted JRE will show a lock next to that engine.

 If a JRE encryption key is lost or overwritten, you can recreate the JRE encryption key.
 See Recreate JRE encryption key.

 Set limits for engines on endpoints using targeting.

 On the Setup > Configuration page, select the Custom Settings tab.

 - For CPU Count, 1 CPU is selected.